 The Society has been involved in projects such as the successful publications "Wooler at War", "Bondagers" and the recent reprint of "The Dating of the Magi Carving at Kirknewton". it has also played a major role in the restoration of the Wooler War Memorial.
 The Society's project on the Women's Land Army in Wooler culminated in the launch of a comprehensive set of Interpretative Panels at the Wooler Youth Hostel.

 Where and when are Meetings held?

-Meetings are held from September to April, normally at the Cheviot Centre at Padgepool Place in Wooler on the second Wednesday of the month.
+Meetings are held from September to April, normally at the Cheviot Centre, Padgepool Place, Wooler on the second Wednesday of the month.
 Please join us for tea/coffee & biscuits from 7.00, before the talk starts at 7.30.
 Meetings usually finish by 9.00.